adolfintel/TDF/README.md

 Sets the preferred graphics driver for Wine (as in how it outputs, not how it renders 3D graphics).
 This can be useful if you're messing around with Wayland and X11 and Wine doesn't work properly.

 Possible values:
+* `default` (default): let Wine decide (defaults to X11 at the moment, even on Wayland)
+* `x11`: use X11, does not support HDR
+* `wayland`: use Wayland, supports HDR.
+Not feature complete yet
-* `auto` (default): let TDF decide based on what you're using.
+* `auto`: let TDF decide based on what you're using.
 If Wayland is available, Wayland will be used, otherwise X11
-* `x11`: use X11, does not support HDR
-* `wayland`: use Wayland
-* `default`: let Wine decide (defaults to X11 at the moment, even on Wayland)

 Note: Choosing a driver that doesn't exist in Wine or in your system will result in no graphics being displayed.

+Note: This setting is automatically forced to `wayland` when `TDF_HDR` is set to `1`.

 __`TDF_WINE_DPI`__
 DPI value for display scaling of Wine applications.